JumpTheShark/JS_MiMiC_Architecture/README.md

 As realized by architecture name, the program is separated on three logical parts.

 1. ***Module*** - an architecture unit, which implements the concrete task, formally named *executive task*.
 These and only these units form all the technical logic part of the program.
-Moreover, according to the architecture, modules are the only objects that changes between different programs, so the programmer needs to use only them to create his project - other code part is crearly defined and automated.
+Moreover, according to the architecture, modules are the only objects that changes between different programs, so the programmer needs to use only them to create his project - another code part is crearly defined and automated.

 2. ***Mediator*** (or ***Core***) - an architecture unit, which implements the execution of tasks handled by modules.
-Cores can be compared with processors in a computer that manages tasks and their completion.
+Cores can be compared with processors in a computer that manage tasks and their completion.
 Mediators have their own task queue.
 These elements finalize the technical task part.

 3. ***Control unit*** (***CU***, or ***Controller***) - an architecture unit, which implements the cores' manager system.
 It is also the communicator between business logic and technical implementation.
 The controller is only one for the project, against the potentially unlimited number of mediatros and modules.
 As it is the input point for program users, controller accepts human-written tasks, formally named *business tasks*.
-It consists of under-controlled core collection for executing the given tasks and mapping { business task : executive tasks }.
+It consists of under-controlled core collection for executing the given tasks and mapping ```{ business task : executive tasks }```.
 This element finalizes the business task part.

 ___